2013 Lexus ES Interior

 - "Opting for navigation - part of either the Premium, Luxury or Ultra Luxury packages - will get you an eight-inch display mated to Lexus' Remote Touch movable mouse-like joystick - a feature that, even after a few years, we still can't quite get used to." -- Autoblog

-So far, reviewers haven’t said much about the ES 350’s 15.2-cubic-foot trunk, though it offers more space than most upscale midsize cars.
+The 2013 Lexus ES 350’s 15.2-cubic-foot trunk offers more space than the trunks in most upscale midsize cars.